 HIV infection can eventually lead to AIDS, but with treatment it doesn’t always have to.
 Being diagnosed with HIV isn’t nearly as dire today as it was a decade ago, and patients often continue to live perfectly normal lives with proper medical treatment.

-With the combination of powerful antiviral therapy techniques, or ART, and today’s vast advances in medical understanding, it’s easily possible for infected men and women to live long and happy lives.
+With the combination of powerful antiviral therapy techniques, or ART, and today’s vast advances in medical understanding, it’s easily possible for infected men, women and children to live long and happy lives.

 As long as someone chooses to make the best health decisions possible, remains in constant communication with their doctor, and sticks to their strict treatment regimen, progression to the final stage of HIV infection- AIDS - can be significantly delayed.